Rapid-Application-Development-JS/ServiceLocator/README.md

 Service Locator
 ===========

-Implementation of dependency injection approach using `Service Locator` pattern.
+Implementation of the dependency injection approach using the `Service Locator` pattern.

-`Service Locator` is dependency injection pattern.
+`Service Locator` is a dependency injection pattern.
 The `Service Locator` pattern does not describe how to instantiate the services.
 It describes a way to register **services** and **locate** them in a global point of access.
 A `Service Locator` should be able to locate a **service** using a central registry without knowing its concrete type.
 For example, it might use a string key which on request returns the object depending on code initialization.